ralfholly/git-autocommit/README.md

 # GIT-AUTOCOMMIT

 git-autocommit periodically checks for working copy changes.
-If changes exit they are auto-committed (`git -A && git commit -m "<git-autocommit>"`).
+If changes exist they are auto-committed (`git -A && git commit -m "<git-autocommit>"`).
 By running 'git-autocommit -s' or by simply rerunning 'git-autocommit' after a previous abort via CTRL-C, a sequence of commits with a commit message of `<git-autocommit>` can be squashed into a single commit.

 ## Typical usage: